Data Wrangling

 svy provides functionality for wrangling the dataset contained within a Sample.
 This functionality is a light wrapper around Polars—designed not to replace Polars, but to make common survey data cleaning and organization tasks faster and more consistent.
 It focuses on practical, frequently used transformations rather than offering the full breadth of Polars’ capabilities.

 This tutorial shows the most common wrangling helpers in svy.
 Examples are small and focused.
-Advanced options live in the reference page.
+Advanced options live in the reference documentation.

 import polars as pl